asbuch99/PersonalWebsite/content/projects/AGRPI.md

 Title: Air Gapped Raspberry Pi based Linux log in
 ---

 # Facial Recognition Project

 This project is aimed at developing a air gapped facial recognition system using Python and various libraries.
 It involves the following tasks:
+It can be found at [Github for Air Gapped Facial Recognition](https://github.com/asbuch99/FacialRecogProj/)
+A downloadable report for this project can be found here[Report](https://github.com/asbuch99/FacialRecogProj/blob/main/Project%20Report.pdf)

 ## Objectives: